-Number of Awards Multiple.
+Multiple.
 The exact number of grants awarded will vary depending on the number of applications received, their merit and the amount of available funds.
-The best application in any given academic year will be awarded a special named grant, The R. Stephen and Ruth Barrett Family Grant for Best Undergraduate Travel & Research Proposal.
-Strong applications will be awarded a named grant, The R. Stephen and Ruth Barrett Family Grant or The Snider Family Endowment for Excellence in European Studies.
-Strong applications for projects focusing on Russia, Eastern Europe, or East-Central Europe will also be awarded a named grant, The Katie Murphy McMahon Grant for Russian and East-Central European Studies or The Dr. Charles C. Price Memorial Fund for East-Central European Studies.
+The best application in any given academic year will be awarded a special named grant, the R. Stephen and Ruth Barrett Family Grant for Best Undergraduate Travel & Research Proposal.
+Strong applications will be awarded a named grant, the R. Stephen and Ruth Barrett Family Grant or the Snider Family Endowment for Excellence in European Studies.
+Strong applications for projects focusing on Russia, Eastern Europe, or East-Central Europe will also be awarded a named grant, the Katie Murphy McMahon Grant for Russian and East-Central European Studies or the Dr. Charles C. Price Memorial Fund for East-Central European Studies.
 Students are encouraged to apply to multiple granting offices at Notre Dame so that project expenses can be cost-shared.

 Applicants must be currently enrolled as an undergraduate at the University of Notre Dame and be returning for the next academic year.
 Students graduating at the end of the current academic year may not apply.